adamelliotfields/gradio-diffusion/DOCS.md

 * Guidance: `10`
 * Steps: `50`

 You subject should be a few simple tokens like `girl, brunette, blue eyes, armor, nebula, celestial`.
 Experiment with `Clip Skip` and `Karras`.
-Finish with the `Perfection Style` LoRA on a moderate setting and upscale.

 ### Scale